timreichen/Coder/README.md

 # Coder

-Encode and decode data and retan data types.
+Encode and decode data and retain data types.

 ## Why do I need Coder?